How The Retail Industry Can Combat Threats and Raise Cybersecurity Resilience

 Phishing is an attack that involves the use of emails to trick individuals into clicking on a malicious link or providing information such as passwords or credit card numbers.
 Phishing comes in many forms, such as spoofed emails from a bank, or fake social media or online shopping websites.
 Phishing attacks are difficult to detect, as they often use sophisticated tactics to trick individuals into giving away their sensitive information.
 Retail companies often put an emphasis on customer service and communication with customers, which makes them particularly vulnerable to this type of attack.

-Some of the steps retail companies can take to protect themselves from phishing attacks include educating employees about the risks of phishing, as well as use anti-phishing software and other security measures, such as multi-factor authentication, to protect sensitive data.
+Some of the steps retail companies can take to protect themselves from phishing attacks include educating employees regarding the risks of phishing, as well as use anti-phishing software and other security measures, such as multi-factor authentication, to protect sensitive data.

 Ransomware